 The right engagement ring setting can enhance both the brilliance and color of your diamond as well as protect it.
 It can also help define and emphasize the shape of a smaller heart.

 If you like the classic solitaire arrangement, a four-prong setting will let more light reach your stone.
 This will help maximize the brilliance of the heart cut diamond.
 A six-prong setting will let less light in, but it's a more secure setting.
 Of course, a solitaire bezel setting will provide the most protection but allows far less light to enter the diamond.
 On the other hand, it can help hide inclusions on the edges of the stone, too.

 A classic halo setting will surround your center stone with smaller diamonds.
 This will not only add elegance and sparkle but also make the center diamond appear larger.
-(That's especially helpful if you have a heart cut diamond smaller than one carat).
+(That's especially helpful if you have a heart cut diamond smaller than 1.00 carat).